kjenney/cookiecuttter-godot/README.md

-# Godot 4 2D Collectible Game Template
+# Godot 4 2D Builder

-A CookieCutter template for creating a simple 2D game in Godot 4 with a character that walks around and collects objects.
+A CookieCutter template for creating a 2D game in Godot 4. that uses CookieCutter configuration to guide how the game is built.

 ## Features